seniorquico/salad-cloud-job-queue-worker/README.md

   <a href="https://github.com/SaladTechnologies/salad-cloud-job-queue-worker"><img alt="SaladCloud Job Queues" src="./images/saladcloud-job-queues-banner.png" width="100%" /></a>
 </center>

 This project contains the SaladCloud Job Queue Worker, SDK, and samples.
-Refer to the [Job Queues documentation](https://docs.salad.com/container-engine/job-queues) for more information on using this with your SaladCloud-deployed workloads.
+Refer to the [Job Queues documentation](https://docs.salad.com/products/sce/job-queues/job-queues) for more information on using this with your SaladCloud-deployed workloads.

+> [!NOTE]
+> The SaladCloud Job Queue Worker will currently only run successfully on a SaladCloud node due to a dependency on the [SaladCloud Instance Metadata Service (IMDS)](https://docs.salad.com/products/sce/container-groups/imds/introduction).
+We plan to provide a tool to faciliate local testing in the future.

 ## Configuration